-91. Provision of Ex-Gratia Assistance.
+- 92. Provision of Ex-Gratia Assistance.
 As per Section 11 of National Disaster Management Act, 2010, stipulates National Disaster Management Authority (NDMA) to lay down Guidelines for 'minimum standards of relief to be provided to persons affected by disaster'.
-Whereas, Sub-Section (c) of Section 11 Mandates "NDMA to lay down guidelines for Ex-Gratia assistance on account of loss of life and also assistance on account of damage to houses and for restoration of means of livelihood".

-92. Criteria for Provision of Ex- Gratia Assistance.
-Applicant's fulfilling's the following criteria are eligible for provision of Ex- Gratia Assistance: -
+Whereas, Sub-Section (c) of Section 11 Mandates "NDMA to lay down guidelines for Ex-Gratia assistance on account of loss of life and also assistance on account of damage to houses and for restoration of means of livelihood". - 93.
+Criteria for Provision of Ex- Gratia Assistance.
+Applicant's fulfilling's the following criteria are eligible for provision of Ex- Gratia Assistance: - a.

-- a.
 Affectee must be legal citizen of Pakistan. - b.
-In case of death affectees NoK/ Legal heir of affectees may receive compensation: spouse(s) and parents, legitimate children, unmarried and below 21 years of age brothers or sisters, residing with and wholly dependent upon the deceased or the lawful legal inheritor as per respective religion/relation. - c.
-Must be from affected area declared by districts/ local administration. - d.
+In case of death affectees NoK/ Legal heir of affectees may receive compensation: spouse(s) and parents, legitimate children, unmarried and below 21 years of age brothers or sisters, residing with and wholly dependent upon the deceased or the lawful legal inheritor as per respective religion/relation.

+- Must be from affected area declared by districts/ local administration. - d.
 Any directive issued by Honourable Prime Minister/ Government of Pakistan.

-93. Analysis of Disasters in 2024.
+94. Analysis of Disasters in 2024.
 A number of disaster events occurred throughout 2024 during spring, summer, monsoon and winter seasons, prompting NDMA to take proactive measures in addressing these challenges as the primary federal entity responsible for disaster management.
 Engaging district and provincial bodies, as well as relevant stakeholders, remained a priority through a series of coordination meetings, consultations and coordinating response efforts.
 The ensuing paragraphs detail the specific calamities, their impacts and the corresponding response efforts undertaken in each instance.
-The following events occurred during the year: - a.
+The following events occurred during the year: -

 Spring (Feb-Mar Heavy) Rains.
-Three heavy rainfall systems were forecasted to impact various parts of the country from 17 to 21 February 2024, 26 February to 2 March 2024 and from 5 to 8 March 2024.
+Three heavy rainfall systems were forecasted to impact various parts of the country from 17 to 21 February, 26 February to 2 March and from 5 to 8 March 2024.
 NDMA issued 6 x Weather Advisories during the period, providing early warning to at-risk communities and relevant govt depts to undertake necessary mitigative and preparedness actions.
 Subsequently, due to the weather systems, torrential rainfall was received in various areas of Balochistan leading to flash & urban flooding whereas heavy rainfall and snowfall occurred throughout Khyber Pakhtunkhwa and State of Azad Jammu & Kashmir leading to flash flooding and landslides.
-NDMA proactively coordinated with respective PDMAs / GBDMA / SDMA, Rescue Services,

-NHA, NGOs and Armed Forces in order to ensure timely and holistic response.
+NDMA proactively coordinated with respective PDMAs / GBDMA / SDMA, Rescue Services, NHA, NGOs and Armed Forces in order to ensure timely and holistic response.
 Summary of losses and damages shared below: -

-Deat hs Inju red Но ises Dam aged Livestock Bridges
+Provinces / State Deat hs Injur ed Hou uses Dam aged Livestock Bridges

-Provinces / State Female Child Total Male Female Child Total Fully Partially Total Perished Damaged
+Female Child Total Male Female Child Total Fully Partially Total Perished Damaged

 Balochistan 1 1 3 5 1 0 0 1 82 155 237 0 1

 Khyber Pakhtunkhwa 5 8 27 40 24 11 27 62 80 555 635 99 0

 Punjab 0 0 0 0 0 0 0 0 0 0 0 0 0

 Sindh 0 0 0 0 0 0 0 0 0 0 0 0 0

 Gilgit Baltistan 1 0 0 1 0 0 0 0 0 3 3 0 1

 State of AJ&K 6 2 0 8 0 0 0 0 71 220 291 4 0

 Total 13 11 30 54 25 11 27 63 233 933 1,166 103 2

+b.
 Spring (Apr) Heavy Rains.
-Additional heavy rains occurred during the April 2024.
-Three weather systems affected the country from 10 to 15 April 2024, 16 to 22 April 2024, 25 to 30 April 2024, furthermore, due to the inclement weather conditions, medium to high level flood flows were received at River Kabul at Nowshera from 15 to 19 April 2024 and 26 to
+Additional heavy rains occurred during the April.
+Three weather systems affected the country from 10 to 15 April,

+16 to 22 April, 25 to 30

+April, furthermore, due to the inclement weather conditions, medium to high level